 8.1 Paper Cutting Test

-Each sample shear, both before and after being tested as specified in 8.2, shall be made to cut one sheet of bond (white or colored) paper conforming to 1848 (Part 1).
+Each sample shear, both before and after being tested as specified in 8.2, shall be made to cut one sheet of bond (white or coloured) paper conforming to 1848 (Part 1).
 At least 300 mm of the paper shall be cut clearly without leaving torn or rugged edges using shear’s full length of cut.

 8.2 Metal Cutting Test